rdf-elixir/website/content/rdf-ex/literals.md

 | `xsd:QName` | ❌ |
 | `xsd:NOTATION` | ❌ |

+RDF.ex also supports the `rdf:JSON` datatype with `RDF.JSON` which allows JSON content as literal values.
+Please refer to the [API documentation of `RDF.JSON`](https://hexdocs.pm/rdf/RDF.JSON.html) for details.

 For literals with an unknown datatype, i.e. a datatype without a `RDF.Literal.Datatype` module the generic `RDF.Literal.Generic` implementation s used.
 For those generic literals the  `RDF.Literal.value/1` function simply returns the initially given value unvalidated and unconverted.

 ## Validation